natlyz96/etl_sample_task/readme.md

 7) Explore uploaded data in tables.

-I don't map my containers on any volumes consciously.
+I don't map my containers on any volumes deliberately.
 So when you stop docker-compose, all data will be lost.